- What is a hip abduction machine for?

 This way, you’ll get the variety you need to make some noticeable changes to your physique.

 It’s also great to hear that you can now buy hip abductor machines to use in home gyms.
-There are some great quality options out there that aren’t too expensive either, and will give your booty and leg workouts a definite edge.
+There are some great quality options out there that, while they’re not the cheapest, they’re reducing in price all the time as popularity grows, and will give your booty and leg workouts a definite edge.

-Alternatively, if you’re just starting out, then a good resistance band for glutes is also a great alternative that is considerably easier on the purse.
+Alternatively, if you’re just starting out or don’t have the funds or space for this type of equipment, then a good resistance band for glutes is also a great alternative that is considerably easier on the purse.

 How to use a hip abduction machine